This primer from Worth Data® is to help you understand bar codes so that you can

 scanner and scan another bar code.

-The lower the density of the bar code, the further the laser scanner
+The lower the density of the bar code, the further away the laser scanner

 can read a bar code.
 The higher the density of the bar code, the